-Survey courses were established in offshore and ice edge waters of the research area by the line transect method.
+Survey courses were established in offshore and ice edge strata of the research area by the line transect method.
 Two SSVs advanced along parallel track-lines 7n.miles apart (Main course and sub-course).
 Each of the SSVs changed the track-line order every day to avoid possible sighting bias by fixed position.
 Starting point of the day was set in principle at the position where one of the vessels ended the surveys on the previous day in the most advanced position.
 The other vessel moved to the starting position of the next day after the end of the daily survey.

 The predetermined track-line of the sighting and sampling survey is shown in Figure 2.
-Track-line for each vessel consisted of two legs in the northern stratum at 1°40' longitudinal degree intervals, and four or six legs in the southern stratum at 1°40' longitudinal degree intervals in a 10° longitudinal band (Nishiwaki et al., 2014) except for the West-South (south of 69°S) stratum.
-A latitudinal zig-zag line was set for the West-South (south of 69°S)
+Track-line for each vessel consisted of two legs in the northern stratum at 1°40' longitudinal degree intervals, and four or six legs in the southern stratum at 1°40' longitudinal degree intervals in a 10° longitudinal band (Nishiwaki et al., 2014).

-stratum.
 Starting point of the survey was decided based on the pre-determined longitudinal or latitudinal line, which was selected at random in the each stratum.
 The interval of legs and number of legs in each stratum could be changed in consideration of progress of the survey caused by weather conditions or other factors.